linmx0130/PaperNotes/notes.md

+### Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields
+* Authors: Zhe Cao, Tomas Simon, Shih-En Wei, Yaser Sheikh
+* Index: arXiv: 1611.08050
+* Reading date: 12/07/2018
+* Categories: Computer Vision
+* Tag: Pose estimation

+This work presents Part Affinity Fields model for pose estimation, which is the winner of COCO 2016 Keypoints Challenge.
+The proposed method is a bottom-up method, which means that it detects keypoints first and constructs the whole bodies with the keypoints without human detection.
+The authors proposed part affinity fields, which are 2-D fields to reflect the connection of limbs (the edges between the keypoints).
+The ground truth of the fields is unit vectors of the connection direction on limbs.
+Integrating through the limbs from one keypoint to another will get a large value, while orthogonal to the limbs will obtain a value near zero.
+Based on the part affinity fields, a greedy algorithm is used to recover the whole skeletons based on predicted keypoints.

+The experiments on MPII and COCO datasets show both the performance and efficiency of the proposed method.
+The authors also analyzed some failure cases.

 ### Learning to Refine Human Pose Estimation
 * Authors: Mihai Fieraru, Anna Khoreva, Leonid Pishchulin, Bernt Schiele
 * Index: arXiv 1804.07909